 – Grenelle Market, a food market that you will find open every Wednesday and Sunday, no matter the weather.

 Historically the 16th Arrondissement is one of the most affluent districts in the city.
 16th Arrondissement is used to be home to some of the French dearest writers – Honoré de Balzac and Marcel Proust.
 Some of the famous museums have their residence here, and among a few are the Modern Art Museum of the City of Paris and the Marmottan-Monet Museum.

 This is a residential area that is forgotten by tourists.
 But if you would love to get the feel of local life, spend a day here.
 As young people have been priced out of more centrally located neighborhoods, the quiet 17th is attracting a new generation to the area, resulting in restaurant and bar openings, a new nightlife scene, and pleasant areas for walks and picnics.

 The 18th Arrondissement includes lively, bustling immigrant neighborhoods such as Barbes and La Goutte d’Or.
 And it is the home of Montmartre, Sacre-Coeur, Dali museum, and Moulin Rouge, which makes it one of the most popular tourist attractions.

 The Moulin Rouge

 The Moulin Rouge – is best known as the spiritual birthplace of the modern form of the can-can dance.
 Originally introduced as a seductive dance by the courtesans who operated from the site.
-Today, the Moulin Rouge is a tourist attraction, offering musical dance entertainment for visitors from around the world.
+Today, the Moulin Rouge is a tourist attraction, offering musical dance entertainment for visitors worldwide.
 The club’s decor still contains much of the romance of fin de siècle France.